restic/restic/doc/040_backup.rst

 Patterns use `filepath.Glob <https://golang.org/pkg/path/filepath/#Glob>`__ internally,
 see `filepath.Match <https://golang.org/pkg/path/filepath/#Match>`__ for
 syntax.
 Patterns are tested against the full path of a file/dir to be saved, even if restic is passed a relative path to save.
+Empty lines and lines starting with a ``#`` are ignored.

 Environment variables in exclude files are expanded with `os.ExpandEnv
 <https://golang.org/pkg/os/#ExpandEnv>`__, so ``/home/$USER/foo`` will be